The Odd Couple (1970 TV series): As themselves

 The show often has celebrity guest stars, most of whom reflect the cultural leanings of either Oscar or Felix, whether playing themselves or fictional characters.

 Sportscaster Howard Cosell (two episodes) and ABC television producer Roone Arledge play themselves.
-ABC News anchorman Howard K. Smith appears as himself in an episode where Oscar runs for City Council.
+ABC News anchorman Howard K. Smith appears as himself in an episode in which Oscar runs for city council.
 Pop singer Jaye P. Morgan plays herself as one of Oscar's many girlfriends.
 Opera singers Martina Arroyo and Richard Fredricks appear as themselves.
 In one episode, noted tennis frenemies and real-life competitors Bobby Riggs and Billie Jean King appear as themselves.

 Singer-songwriter Paul Williams appears in an episode in which Felix's daughter Edna runs away to follow Williams on tour.
 Dick Clark makes an appearance as himself, a radio disc jockey who phones Oscar with a quiz in which he wins a new car.
 Neil Simon (the author of the play on which the series is based) makes an uncredited cameo appearance during the fifth season in "Two on the Aisle", as does Bob Hope in "The Hollywood Story".

 Other celebrities appearing as themselves include David Steinberg, Monty Hall, Richard Dawson, Wolfman Jack, Hugh Hefner, Edward Villella, Rodney Allen Rippy, John Simon, Bubba Smith, Deacon Jones, John Barbour, Allen Ludden and Betty White.